 Specifically, this collaborative research grants approach is expected to strengthen collaborative research capacity of young researchers and scientists in the field of Climate Change Adaptation and Mitigation (CChAM) as it relates to agriculture and rural development in the region.

 The pilot project is focused on research on Climate Change Adaptation and Mitigation (CChAM), which is based on the Umbrella Program on CChAM for Southeast Asia developed by SEARCA and partner institutions in consultation with other stakeholders in the region.
 In particular, the priority thematic areas of the grant are:

-Eligible scientists who expressed their interest were invited to an IFS social networking platform to interact with other prospective applicants and form research teams of three to five individuals each, decide on their research topics and develop proposals aimed at providing science-based solutions to current issues and concerns in climate change adaptation and mitigation.
-The proposals will be subjected to rigorous review by an international Scientific Advisory Committee (SAC) and successful applicants will be informed at the end of 2016.
-Grant administration and research implementation will start in January 2017.
+Eligible scientists who expressed their interest were invited to an IFS social networking platform to interact with other prospective applicants and form research teams of three to five individuals each, decide on their research topics, and develop proposals aimed at providing science-based solutions to current issues and concerns in climate change adaptation and mitigation.
+The proposals were subjected to rigorous review by an international Scientific Advisory Committee (SAC).
+Grant administration and research implementation have started in May 2017.

 Eighteen (18) collaborative research teams progressed beyond the pre-screening stage of the review process and participated in a capacity building workshop hosted by SEARCA.

 The Workshop on Collaborative Research, which was jointly organized by IFS and SEARCA, took place from 30 August to 1 September 2016 at SEARCA, Los Baños, Laguna, involving 55 of the 64 eligible scientists and researchers from eight Southeast Asian countries, with six mentors from the first and second pilots of the IFS collaborative research grants program in Africa.